CURRENT ISSUE

 In a reversal of the norm, Rowdy’s Rose ‘s Blair and Rosie Shaw have been husband and wife for several years longer than they have been bandmates, and are now unabashedly training up a new generation to join them on stage.
 Living in rural Waikato country music is their thang, but they’re busy making sure their enterprise spreads a lot further, like Pennsylvania USA for instance.
 Shooting Star is featured on NZ On Air Music‘s NewTracks compilation this June.

-What are your names and pronouns, where are you from and what instruments do you each play?
+What are your names, where are you from and what instruments do you each play?

 Rosie Shaw and Blair Shaw.
 We are from a little town called Kihikihi, 25 minutes south of Hamilton.
 We each play acoustic guitar and both take vocals.
 Blair also plays electric guitar and has learnt mandolin and bass.